sonatype/nexus-iq-server-ha/chart/README.md

 Note: When setting auto-scaling parameters please make sure to have sufficient hardware resources available in the underlying nodes meet the max pod demands.
 HPA is disabled by default.
-If you want to enable it, you need to set the `hpa.enabled` parameter to `true`, and set the `hpa.resources.memory.enabled` parameter to `true` to enable memory-based autoscaling.
+If you want to enable it, you need to set the `hpa.enabled` parameter to `true`.

    ```
    --set hpa.enabled=true